Authored by the expert who managed and guided the team behind the Ireland Property Pack

 Which areas are truly high-end in Ireland right now?

-The truly high-end neighborhoods in Ireland include Ballsbridge, Donnybrook, Ranelagh, Sandymount, and Dalkey/Killiney in Dublin, plus Blackrock and Montenotte in Cork, and Salthill and Taylors Hill in Galway.
+The truly high-end areas in Ireland right now include Ballsbridge, Donnybrook, Ranelagh, Sandymount, and Dalkey/Killiney in Dublin, along with Blackrock and Montenotte in Cork, and Salthill (prime pockets) and Taylor's Hill in Galway, which together represent the most prestigious addresses in the country.

 How much does it really cost to buy, beyond the price, in Ireland in 2026?